 - Your driver’s license number

-- The registration number of the vehicle being driven
+- The registration number of the vehicle being drive

-- If you make a written report to the owner of the vehicle and the report is not given to the owner at the scene of the accident, the report must be sent to the owner by certified mail, and a copy of the report must be sent to the North Carolina Department of Motor Vehicles.
+If you make a written report to the owner of the vehicle and the report is not given to the owner at the scene of the accident, the report must be sent to the owner by certified mail, with a copy sent to the North Carolina Department of Motor Vehicles.

-In the event you’re unable to locate the driver or owner of the unattended vehicle, you must contact the nearest police officer or leave a note containing the information in a conspicuous place either on or inside the damaged car.
+If you can’t find the driver or owner of the unattended vehicle, either call the police or leave a note with the required information on the damaged car.

-Once you notify local law enforcement of an accident, they have 24 hours to complete a crash report.
-The crash report is known as Form DMV-349.
-The report will contain information such as:
+Once you notify local law enforcement of an accident, they have 24 hours to complete a North Carolina DMV crash report.

 - Cause of the crash